ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 12: Used memory for an instance metric metadata" caption-side="top"}

-#### Redis Used memory for an instance percent
+#### Redis used memory for an instance percent
 {: #ibm_databases_for_redis_memory_used_percent}

-How much memory is used as a percentage of total memory available
+Memory used as a percentage of total memory available.

 | Metadata | Description |
 |----------|-------------|